cloverdx/cloverdx-server-docker/README.md

 Exposed JMX ports:

-* ``8686`` - JMX monitoring of Server Core and Tomcat, use to monitor and analyze behavior of the core parts of server, i.e. scheduling, listeners, web UI, etc. Use this port when connecting a **JMX client to Server Core**.
+- ``8686`` - JMX monitoring of Server Core and Tomcat, use to monitor and analyze behavior of the core parts of server, i.e. scheduling, listeners, web UI, etc. Use this port when connecting a **JMX client to Server Core**.
-* ``8687`` - RMI port for the above JMX monitoring of Server Core.
+- ``8687`` - RMI port for the above JMX monitoring of Server Core.
 This port is a utility port transparently used by JMX client.
-* ``8688`` - JMX monitoring of Worker, use to monitor and analyze behavior of jobs, jobflows, etc. Use this port when connecting a **JMX client to Worker**.
+- ``8688`` - JMX monitoring of Worker, use to monitor and analyze behavior of jobs, jobflows, etc. Use this port when connecting a **JMX client to Worker**.
-* ``8689`` - RMI port for the above JMX monitoring of Worker.
+- ``8689`` - RMI port for the above JMX monitoring of Worker.
 This port is a utility port transparently used by JMX client.

 To enable JMX:

-1. set the ``RMI_HOSTNAME`` environment variable to the hostname or IP address of the running container instance (i.e. the instance must know its external address)
+1. Set the ``RMI_HOSTNAME`` environment variable to the hostname or IP address of the running container instance (i.e. the instance must know its external address).
-1. make sure that the ports above are published.
-Container ports have to be mapped to the same ports on the Docker host (e.g. -p 8686:8686 -p 8687:8687...)
+1. Make sure that the ports above are published.
+Container ports have to be mapped to the same ports on the Docker host (e.g. -p 8686:8686 -p 8687:8687...).

 See also [JMX over SSL](#jmx-over-ssl) section below.